-- Counterfeiting, alteration or use of trademarks or distinguishing marks, namely of patents, models and designs (article 473 of the Criminal Code) - o Introducing into the country and selling products bearing counterfeit marks (article 474 of the Criminal Code);
+- Counterfeiting, alteration or use of trademarks or distinguishing marks or of patents, models and designs (article 473, Criminal Code) - Introducing into the country and selling products bearing counterfeit marks (article 474, Criminal Code) - Fraud against national industries (article 514, Criminal Code) - Sale of industrial products with deceptive marks (article 517, Criminal Code) - o Manufacture and sale of goods made by usurping industrial property rights (article 517-ter, Criminal Code)

-- Fraud against national industries (article 514 of the Criminal Code); - o Sale of industrial products with deceptive marks and features (article 517 of the Criminal Code); - o Manufacture and sale of goods made by usurping industrial property rights (article 517-ter of the Criminal Code);
+The regulation of the activity described must:

-- The regulation of the activity described must: - ensure that the adoption of any new trademark, distinctive sign or other element that can be protected under • the regulations on industrial property is always subject to prior verification that this new trademark, sign or element does not harm the pre-existing rights of third parties.
-To this end, the trademarks, patents, distinguishing features and naming to attribute to the lines should be sent by the Shareholders, the Fashion Creative Management, the Home Creative Management, the Sports Creative Management, the Upcycling/Capsule collections department, the Chief Commercial Officer and the Chief Executive Officer to the Head of the Legal Department who shall: (i) carry out, at his/her discretion, a clearance search on the above, with the assistance of specialised consultants if necessary and (ii) prepare the paperwork for registration of the idea and send preliminary information to the Board of Directors.
-Once the checks have been carried out, the Head of the Legal Department informs the Fashion Creative Department (together with the heads of the Sports Creative Department and Home Creative Department, if involved) and the Chief Commercial Officer of the outcome of the analyses carried out.
-In the event of a negative outcome, the Head of the Legal Department will file the paperwork together with the supporting documentation in its hard copy storage and computer databases; in the event of a positive outcome, the Head of the Legal Department, with the assistance of specialised consultants, will assess how best to protect the proposed symbol/logo/features, through the appropriate registration and/or document collection procedures, and will propose these to the Chief Executive Officer to decide the best application and budget strategies to pursue; - ensure that relations with advisors specialised in intellectual property rights are defined with contracts/letters of appointment containing clauses specifying the consultant's obligation to comply with the principles set forth in Legislative Decree 231/2001 and the Company's Code of Ethics; - ensure that the use of trademarks and distinctive signs, on products and in internal and external communications, complies with applicable legislation and the above procedure.
+- ensure that the adoption of any new trademark, distinctive sign or other element that can be protected under the regulations on industrial property is always subject to prior verification that this new trademark, sign or element does not harm the pre-existing rights of third parties.
+To this end, the trademarks, patents, distinguishing marks and naming to attribute to the lines should be sent by the Shareholders, the Fashion Creative Department, the Home Creative Department, the Sports Creative Department, the Upcycling/Capsule function, the Chief Commercial Officer and the Chief Executive Officer to the Head of Legal Department who shall: (i) carry out, at their discretion, a clearance search on the above, even with the assistance of specialised consultants if necessary; and (ii) prepare the paperwork for the registration of the idea and send preliminary information to the Board of Directors.
+Upon completion of these checks, the Head of Legal Department shall inform the Fashion Creative Department (together with the heads of the Sports and the Home Creative Departments, if involved) and the Chief Commercial Officer of the results of the analyses carried out.
+In the event of a negative outcome, the Head of Legal Department will file the paperwork together with the supporting documentation in its hardcopy and computer database; in the event of a positive outcome, the Head of Legal Department, with the assistance of specialised consultants, will assess how best to protect the proposed sign, through the appropriate registration and/or document collection procedures, and will propose these to the Chief Executive Officer to decide the best application and budget strategy to pursue; - ensure that relations with advisors specialised in intellectual property rights are defined with contracts/letters of appointment containing clauses specifying the consultant's obligation to comply with the principles set forth in Legislative Decree 231/2001 and the Company's Code of Ethics; - ensure that the use of trademarks and distinctive signs, on products and in internal and external communications, complies with applicable legislation and the above procedure.

-Management of marketing and communication activities, through the use of distinguishing marks, images of third parties and various sales channels (direct retail, franchising, e-commerce, multi-brand retail): these are activities for marketing and promoting products through co-branding, advertising campaigns and organisation of events, fashion shows, shows, and management of the website and social media for promotional purposes.
+Management of marketing and communication activities, through the use of distinguishing marks, images of third parties and various sales channels (direct retail franchising, e-commerce, multi-brand): these are activities for marketing and promoting products through co-branding, advertising campaigns and organisation of events, fashion shows, shows, and management of the website and social media for promotional purposes.

-Board of Directors; Chief Executive Officer; Chief Services Officer; Head of the Legal Department; Chief Commercial Officer; Merchandising; Fashion Creative Management; Upcycling/Capsule collections
+Board of Directors, Chief Executive Officer, Chief Services Officer, Head of Legal Department, Sales Department, Creative Director

-- Potential crimes: - Counterfeiting, alteration or use of trademarks or distinguishing marks and features, namely of patents, models and designs (article 473 of the Criminal Code) - Reproduction and dissemination of a protected work (article 171, subsection 1, letter a-bis and subsection 3 of Law no. 633/1941); - o Duplication and sale of protected works (article 171-ter, Law no. 633/1941).
+- Counterfeiting, alteration or use of trademarks or distinguishing marks or of patents, models and designs (article 473, Criminal Code) - Reproduction and dissemination of a protected work (article 171, subsection 1, letter a-bis and subsection 3 of Law no. 633/1941) - Duplication and sale of protected works (article 171-ter, Law no. 633/1941)